2011–2012 Iranian protests: 1 March

 According to the families of opposition leaders Karroubi and Mousavi, and the website Kaleme (which is connected to the leaders), Karroubi and Mousavi and their wives have been arrested and are being held in Heshmatiyeh Prison.
 Officials of the Iranian government have denied it.
 An advisor to opposition leader Mousavi, Ardeshir Amir-Arjomand, said in response to this charge that Mousavi and Karroubi "have become hostages in the hands of the Iranian government.
 It is surprising that two prominent political figures have disappeared and no government official takes responsibility."

 The opposition movement called for a protest for 1 March, which is the first in a series of protests dubbed the "Tuesdays of Protest".
 As in the other protests, security forces deploying tear gas and other weapons were out in significant numbers and clashed with protesters.
 According to opposition sources, over 200 protesters were arrested in Tehran by security services and plain clothes and another 40 in Isfahan.
 According to the BBC news, one of the arrested was Fakhrosadar Mohtashami, the wife of former minister Mostafa Tajzadeh, who (according to a relative or hers) is being kept in Evin Prison and "has not been allowed contact with her family for the time being."

 According to RFERL, a "number of prominent Iranian activists" have appealed to United Nations Secretary-General Ban Ki-moon urging him "to use all 'international levers' at his disposal" to ensure the welfare of Musavi and Karrubi and "seek their release from detention".
 Amnesty International has issued a document of "Urgent Action" to their members asking them to write to Iranian authorities and appeal to them to "immediately disclose the whereabouts of Mir Hossein Mousavi, Mehdi Karroubi, Zahra Rahnavard and Fatemeh Karroubi."

 The Iranian foreign ministry spokesman, Ramin Mehmanparast, stated that the situation with Mousavi and Karroubi was a "domestic issue" and that "the news related to some people [Karroubi and Mousavi] will be looked into by judiciary officials and within the legal frameworks.
 This issue cannot be used as a pretext by America and some other western countries ... to try to divert everyone's attention to unreal issues."
 Gholam-Hossein Mohseni-Eje'i, spokesperson for the Iranian judiciary. also released a statement saying, "The news released by some hostile media regarding the transfer of Mr Moussavi and Mr Karroubi to Heshmatieh detention centre is not correct."

 3 March

-During President Ahmadinejad's trip to Lorestan province, which is in the west of the country, he blamed foreign powers for triggering unrest in Iran.
+President Ahmadinejad blamed foreign powers for triggering unrest in Iran during a trip to Lorestan province.